-Word on more China tariffs sends Asian stocks lower
+Report of more China tariffs sends global stocks lower

-TOKYO (AP) — Asian shares mostly fell Friday following a report that the Trump administration could put tariffs on $200 billion in Chinese goods as early as next week.
+TOKYO (AP) — Global shares mostly fell Friday following a report that the Trump administration could put tariffs on $200 billion in Chinese goods as early as next week.

-TRADE WORRIES: Worries about the recent trans-Pacific trade fiction have hurt Asian markets.
+TRADE WORRIES: Worries about recent trans-Pacific trade fiction have hurt Asian markets.
 Bloomberg News said the U.S. government was getting ready to ramp up its trade dispute with China.
-It has been threatening to tax $200 billion in Chinese imports for several months, which would represent a major escalation in the trade fight.
+It has been threatening to tax $200 billion in Chinese products for several months, which would represent a major escalation in the trade fight.
 The report sent shares falling on Wall Street.

 Most Read Business Stories